Contact us

 Nowadays businesses need to gradually adopt new technologies such as robotics, artificial intelligence, and machine learning to increase their performance, reduce costs, and therefore be competitive in the market environment.
 Digitalization trends and competitive pressure have changed the way businesses from all sectors are operated and managed and organizations across the world are paying more attention to the development and introduction of innovative technologies to adequately adapt their strategies.

 In the last decade, the development of new information technologies and rapid computing allowed for the creation of suitable opportunities for marine navigation automation and the modernization of decision-support systems, fostering advancements in maritime safety and maritime collision avoidance systems.
 By utilizing AI and computer vision, modern navigational assistant systems are transforming navigation at sea.
-These systems, driven by advanced complex algorithms, analyze extensive real-time data, prioritize potential threats, including collisions between vessels, based on risk levels, and issue timely alerts to the crew for preventive actions.
+These systems, driven by advanced complex algorithms, analyze extensive real-time data, prioritize potential threats, including collisions between vessels, based on risk levels, and issue timely alerts to the vessel’s crew for preventive actions.

 A key strength of AI-powered maritime autonomous navigational assistants lies in their precise pattern detection and identification of collision risks.
 These systems adeptly analyze various factors—vessel trajectories, speed, proximity to other vessels, and environmental conditions—to predict potential collisions at sea with high accuracy.
 This heightened situational awareness empowers crew members to make informed decisions and proactively avert potential dangers, significantly reducing the risk of incidents at sea.
 Essentially, the synergy between human intelligence, adept at interpreting navigational regulations, and machine intelligence, with its computational prowess, forms a complementary and effective approach, which will eventually, enable maritime autonomous navigation.